What is the club’s history?

 Who can play for the Hornets?

 We are a homeschool soccer club.
-Players must be homeschooled at least 50 percent of the time, or attend a school that does not offer school soccer.
+Players must be homeschooled at least 50 percent of the time.
+There is limited availability for girls who attend a school that does not offer school soccer.
 Players may not be graduated from high school.
 Rules for participation in the state tournament may vary slightly.

 What teams do we play?